zio/zio/docs/datatypes/tarray.md

 ## Retrieve the value from a `TArray`

-N-th element of the array can be obtained as follows:
+The n-th element of the array can be obtained as follows:

 ```scala mdoc:silent
 import zio._